yR-DEV/learningAngular/Unit-2/04-http-service.md

 **EXERCISE:** Try using `$http.get()` to make a request to `https://itunes.apple.com/search?term=jack+johnson` and display the title of every post on your template.
 You should get an error.
 What was the error?
 Why did the api.github.com domain work and not the itunes.com domain?

 **EXERCISE:** Since making a request to `https://itunes.apple.com/search?term=jack+johnson` didn't work, go to the url in your browser and copy all the json that gets returned.
 Save the json data into a file in your app called `itunes.json`.
 Use the `$http.get()` service to make a request to get the `itunes.json` file.
 Display the title of every post on your template.
 Why does this method for getting the json data work?
+- because the browser is making a request for data that it not on its server. you have to use.
+You need to do a cross origin request.
+Because you go to the itunes website and make a request on that website, then save that data, I can render it because the data is on the same server as index

 **EXERCISE:** Try making a request to an invalid URL.
 Write code to properly handle a request that fails.
 Does Angular have any built-in functionality that could help you?**